Donate to a Local Charity

 - Watershed Stewardship: Independence Conservancy leads the way for clean water and open green space in the Raccoon Creek Region of Southwestern Pennsylvania.
 Working in Washington, Beaver and Allegheny Counties, our volunteers have cleaned up more than 280 tons of illegally dumped trash and 25,000 tires since our founding in 1999.
 IC’s website hosts the Raccoon Creek Region Conservation Plan, a blueprint anyone can use to understand our precious land and water, and rich industrial history.

-- Land Conservation: Independence Conservancy is one of PA’s 95 land trusts working to preserve natural places for future generations.
+- Land Conservation: Independence Conservancy is a Pennsylvania land trust, working to preserve natural places for future generations.
 Our 99 acres of permanently protected lands include productive cropland, hardwood forests, meadows and wetlands that keep our waterways clean and preserve our rural character.
-Our AMD (Abandoned Mine Discharge) treatment systems in Washington and Allegheny Counties keep over 2000 tons of pollution out of Raccoon Creek without using chemicals or electricity.
+Our AMD (Abandoned Mine Discharge) treatment systems in Washington and Allegheny Counties keep over 2,000 tons of pollution out of Raccoon Creek without using chemicals or electricity.

 - Environmental Education: Independence Conservancy conducts Land Camp, a week-long residential rustic camping experience showing young teens how “Life Depends on Land” – where do food and water come from, what happens to sewage and trash, how is electricity generated.
 We give technical assistance to local governments, industry, nonprofits and private citizens about AMD (Abandoned Mine Reclamation), natural stream bank restoration, riparian buffers, mitigation wetlands and invasive plant control.